 What is the Power BI?

 Power BI is the umbrella term used for an assortment of cloud-based business intelligence tools.
 They contain apps and services which facilitate data management and help analyze data from different sources, with a simple and user-friendly interface.
-Its services are very diverse, including the Power BI Desktop for Windows, Power BI Service for online SaaS, and power BI apps, developed for Windows, Android and Apple platforms running on smartphones and tablets.
+Its services are very diverse, including the Power BI Desktop for Windows, Power BI Service for online SaaS, and apps, developed for Windows, Android and Apple platforms running on smartphones and tablets.

 Power BI is a smart and modern extension of Microsoft Excel, giving a robust upgrade to its foundation.
 The main function of Power BI is to connect data together and process it to generate simple charts and graphs.
 It can connect to different types of data sources, be it cloud-based or on-premise software data.
 It helps in viewing and accessing vast chunks of data in simplified snapshots for better understanding.